jamisonordway/coffee_joint_events/README.md

-## Meow Wolf Events
+## The Coffee Joint Events

-Use this app to check out upcoming events at Meow Wolf!
+Use this app to check out upcoming events at The Coffee Joint!

 Events are included using the [Eventbrite API](https://www.eventbrite.com/developer/v3/).